happyapplehorse/gptui/README.md

 And I'd like to have appropriate animation cues during certain state changes.
 If you have any creative ideas, I'd appreciate your help in implementing them.
 P.S.: Each contributor can leave a quote in the program.

+# Note
+This project utilizes OpenAI's Text-to-Speech (TTS) services for generating voice outputs.
+Please be aware that the voices you hear are not produced by human speakers, but are synthesized by AI technology.

 # License